brilliantlabsAR/monocle-factory-programmer/README.md

-# Monocle Programming Jig
+# Monocle Factory Programming Jig

-This is the jig which is used to program Monocles at the factory.
-Internally, it contains a Raspberry Pi, J-Link programmer, and FT232 breakout board to program the FPGA.
-The interface is simply a button to initiate programming, and an LED to display the status.
+This is the jig used to program Monocles at the factory.
+Internally, it contains a Raspberry Pi, J-Link programmer, and FT232 breakout board for programming the FPGA.
+The interface consists of a button for initiating programming and an LED for displaying the status.

 ## Operation:

-Upon power on, the programming jig automatically runs the programming application.
-Wait for the **White** LED, and press the button to start programming.
+Upon power-on, the jig automatically launches the programming application.
+Wait for the **White** LED to illuminate, and then press the button to initiate the programming process.

 - **White:** Ready.
 Press the button to start programming.
 - **Amber:** Busy.
 The board is being programmed.